ordinarydear/smart-pipette/README.md

 #define SSID "YOUR_SSID"
 #define PASSWORD "YOUR_PASSWORD"
 ```
-2) Upload filesystem image

-3) Next compile and run the sketch.
+2) Next compile and run the sketch.

-4) Once the sketch is running you should be able to use a browser to open the device's UI.
+3) Once the sketch is running you should be able to use a browser to open the device's UI.

 ```
 http://smart-pipette.local